PG2W/Aalborg-University-Homework/README.md

 My finalised notes and assignments for software related courses at Aalborg University

 ## Imperative Programming
-The idea behind imperative programming is to give the computer a series of tasks to complete in the form of statements that change the state of a program.
+Imperative programming is a paradigm of computer programming where the program describes steps that change the state of the computer.

 ### Language
 Doing this course we used the C Programming Language